NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 ## 4.1.
 Applicability

 Figure 2 shows the heating type distribution among the ComStock buildings.
-This measure is applicable for boiler heating type, which accounts for \~8.3% of the ComStock baseline total floor area.
+This measure is applicable for buildings that use gas boiler as a heating source, which accounts for \~8.3% of the ComStock baseline total floor area.

 {:refdef: style="text-align: center;"}
 ![](media/c49007f091a23010bb06f21009551120.png)